Transition to Maintenance

 - Exercise often, including resistance training like lifting weights.
 Studies have found that people who do at least 200 minutes of moderate physical activity a week (30 minutes a day) after losing weight are more likely to maintain their weight.

 - Create strong social support.
 If you hang out with friends who eat pizza and drink beer every day, guess what you’ll be doing?
 If you connect with people who consciously eat healthily and are physically active – you will too.
-Social support allows friends to tackle goals together and is linked to weight loss maintenance success.
+Social support allows friends to tackle goals together and is linked to weight maintenance success.

 - Drink lots of water.
 Staying hydrated makes you feel fuller longer and can help you reduce the number of calories you consume.
 Tip drink a glass of water before each meal.